fuminchong/ICT2101-2201-Team-Project/README.md

 **Test Cases**

 We have implemented 3 different test cases for statement coverage testing.
 The 3 test cases are as follow:
+1. The first test case is to check when there are no obstacles and the car is not connected

 **White Box Testing Video**